ak-unitb/WetBot/README.md

 Copy the `install.sh` script into the root of your sd-card and execute it.
 This will install php and configure the uhttpd apropriate.
 MySQL will be installed. too with the data-directory on the sd-card.

 ## Usage
-At the current status the sample usage with a breadborad and LEDs can be sen here:
+At the current status the sample usage with a breadborad and LEDs can be seen here:
 ![YunFreq with LEDs](YunFreq-with-LEDs.png)
-The LEDs are showing the grade of dryness for the last triggert sensor.
+The LEDs are showing the grade of dryness for the last triggered sensor.